 Want to discover Bohemia’s most famous spa town without hassle?
 Join in on the Karlovy Vary Day Trip from Prague!
 The tour includes all transportation, lunch, and a visit to the Moser glass factory with a tour guide.

 How to Get to Karlovy Vary from Prague

 Although Karlovy Vary has a train station, buses are much quicker and more convenient for day trippers.
 Buses from Praha Hradčanská depart every hour from 6:45am and take less than 2 hours to Karlovy Vary.
 Be sure to purchase tickets for the hourly RegioJet buses (approximately €6-10) as these buses are faster.

-I won’t claim that a day trip to Dresden from Prague is the perfect way to see the Saxon capital.
+I won’t claim that visiting Dresden as a day trip from Prague is the perfect way to see the Saxon capital.
 There’s a ton of things to do in Dresden, not surprising for one of the most interesting cities to visit in Germany.
 A quick day-outing won’t fully cut it.
 Nevertheless, if more urban beauty is what you’re craving and you’re stretched for time, Dresden won’t disappoint.

 Focus your day-tripping efforts on the beautifully-restored Dresden Altstadt.
 Following the notorious firebombing campaign in WWII, nearly the entire Altstadt laid in rubble.
 The spectacular reconstruction though leaves nothing to the imagination.
 The fine Baroque buildings dotting the Altstadt surge to life the glory of Dresden’s past, even with the originals lost mid-century.